 How that looks in Sharktower:

-- The ground-breaking Delivery Map project planning and delivery tool enabling real-time collaboration and giving a clear understanding of the bigger picture and dependencies between teams
+- The Delivery Map planning tool enables real-time collaboration and gives a clear view of the bigger picture and dependencies between teams

-- Drag-and-drop kanban board, where everyone can ask questions, log decisions, request updates
+- Drag-and-drop kanban board, where everyone can ask questions, log decisions and request updates

 - Sharktower Meetings, the unique tool that stores actions and decisions within the plan.